devtks/devtks.github.io/_posts/2019-10-04-retrospective.md

 ![](/img/retrospective/getitfree.PNG)

-Select your company or if you have a server download the plugin
+Select your company or if you have a server, download the plugin.

 ![](/img/retrospective/selectcompany.png)

-Now when you navigate to one of your project you should see a retrospective menu under Boards.
+When you navigate to one of your projects you should see a retrospective menu under "Boards".

 ![](/img/retrospective/myproject.PNG)